DPrasoon/SheStays/README.md

 # SheStays

-SheStays is a female-only accomodation finder.
+SheStays is a female-only accomodation finder web-portal.

 ## Contents